danielbrendel/rfcrawler/README.md

     // - $post->link contains the link to the Reddit post
     // - $post->media contains an image if the post is an image
     // - $post->author contains the author information (either only name when fetching from JSON or name for username and uri for link to profile)
-}
+    // - $nsfw Flag indicator if content is marked as NSFW (only available for JSON queries) }
 ```